 Furthermore, you could take an extreme option and optimistically patent products that are not actually possible to create yet, click here to see a list of patents that some of the tech giants have already applied.

 If you licence your patent, you could make money by allowing others to make use of your innovative product.
 It may be much more cost-effective to create a product, patent it, and then license it.
 This would mean you needn’t take the time to build an entire business, market it, sell it, or distribute it.

 If you licence a patent to another business, you can effortlessly earn a cut of the profits that they generate.

 3. Get money off the government for your R&D spend

 If you have spent money investing in the research and development of a product that you go onto patent, you will be eligible to apply for R&D tax credits from the government.
 The particular kind of product or service has to qualify, so make sure to properly research your product before applying.

 If the product does qualify and you are eligible for tax credits, that money could be put back into your business in other areas, such as hiring new staff or investing in the latest tech.

 The challenges of getting value from a patent

-Even though there are huge advantages to getting a patent, there are challenges which you need to be aware of before going ahead with an application.
+Even though there are huge advantages to getting a patent, there are challenges that you need to be aware of before going ahead with an application.

 Applying for a patent is a long, complex, and potentially expensive process if you are not sure what you are doing.
 You also need to pay an annual fee to retain a patent which, if forgotten about, will result in the patent expiring.
 This could open the door for your competitors to use your designs!